JMGO PicoPlay

 Main Differences

-• The width is 170 mm on JMGO PicoPlay and 226 mm on Xiaomi Redmi Projector 4 Pro.
+• Width is 170 mm on JMGO PicoPlay and 226 mm on Xiaomi Redmi Projector 4 Pro.

-• The height is 80 mm on JMGO PicoPlay and 155.2 mm on Xiaomi Redmi Projector 4 Pro.
+• Height is 80 mm on JMGO PicoPlay and 155.2 mm on Xiaomi Redmi Projector 4 Pro.

-• The thickness is 80 mm on JMGO PicoPlay and 210.8 mm on Xiaomi Redmi Projector 4 Pro.
+• Thickness is 80 mm on JMGO PicoPlay and 210.8 mm on Xiaomi Redmi Projector 4 Pro.

-• The motorized focus is available on JMGO PicoPlay but not on Xiaomi Redmi Projector 4 Pro.
+• Motorized focus is available on JMGO PicoPlay but not on Xiaomi Redmi Projector 4 Pro.

-• The maximum projection size is 200″ on JMGO PicoPlay and 120″ on Xiaomi Redmi Projector 4 Pro.
+• Maximum projection size is 200″ on JMGO PicoPlay and 120″ on Xiaomi Redmi Projector 4 Pro.

-• HDR10 support is available on JMGO PicoPlay but not on Xiaomi Redmi Projector 4 Pro.
+• HDR10 support is present on JMGO PicoPlay but not available on Xiaomi Redmi Projector 4 Pro.

-• The number of USB ports is 2 on JMGO PicoPlay and 1 on Xiaomi Redmi Projector 4 Pro.
+• USB ports number 2 on JMGO PicoPlay and 1 on Xiaomi Redmi Projector 4 Pro.

-• The audio output power is 1 x 8W on JMGO PicoPlay and 2 x 8W on Xiaomi Redmi Projector 4 Pro.
+• Audio output power is 1 x 8W on JMGO PicoPlay and 2 x 8W on Xiaomi Redmi Projector 4 Pro.

 Specs Comparison